ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 -  Enable Debug logs in zmNinja (Setting->Developer Options->Enable
    Debug Log), if zmNinja is part of the problem
--  SSH into your zoneminder server
--  Stop the zmeventnotification doing
-   ``sudo zmdc.pl stop zmeventnotification.pl``
--  Make sure there are no stale processes running of zmeventnotification by doing ``ps -aef | grep zmeventnotification`` and making sure it doesn't show existing processes (ignore the one that says ``grep <something>``)

-- Make sure ES debug logs are on.
+- Clear zmNinja logs and then replicate the issue.
+Send me zmNinja logs right after that.
+Tat way it is easier for me to zero in to what the problem may be.
+If you send me a whole bunch of logs, unrelated to your issue, I'll likely not know what is going on.

+If your problem involves the ES and/or the hooks:

 - Enable ZM debug logs for both ES (and hooks if you use them) as described in :ref:`hooks-logging`.
 Note that ES debug logs are different from hooks debug logs.
 You need to enable both if you use them.

+When you send ES/detection logs:

+- Make sure you see ``DBG`` logs (Debug).
+If you only see ``INF`` logs, you haven't followed the instructions above to enable debug logs.
+Read :ref:`hooks-logging` again.
+- Don't just send me a slice of what you think is relevant.
+Please don't think you know what to send me.
+Let me decide that.
+From your side, send me the full logs.
+By full logs, I mean:

+  - If you think your detection is *not* working for an event, say eid=77985, send me *all* the ES logs starting from 'PARENT: New event 77985 reported for Monitor:<etc>'  to 'PARENT: Job: Deleting active_event eid:77985, mid:<etc>'.
+That is, everthing from start to end of that event.
+Also send me *all* the detection logs.
+Let's say the monitor in question was Monitor Id:2.
+Then the detection logs will be in ``/var/log/zm/zmesdetect_m2.log``.
+Send me *all* the logs from the start to the finish for that event.

+  - If you have issues starting the ES, send me *all* logs starting from when the ES starts after you do a `sudo zmdc.pl restart  zmeventnotification.pl`

+To monitor logs:

 -  Start a terminal and start zmeventnotification manually from command line like so ``sudo -u www-data /usr/bin/zmeventnotification.pl``
 - Start another terminal and tail logs like so ``tail -F /var/log/zm/zmeventnotification.log /var/log/zm/zmesdetect_m*.log``.
 If you are NOT using hooks, simply do ``tail -F /var/log/zm/zmeventnotification.log``
 - Note that we are using ``-F`` and not ``-f`` for tail. ``-F`` tracks files as they change, which may happen when logs are rotated.
 - Make sure you see logs like this in the logs window like so: (this example shows logs from both ES and hooks)

 ::